syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Client-Panel.md

 <tr>
 <td>
 Font</td><td>
-The font used to display text in the control</td></tr>
+The font is used to display the text in the control.</td></tr>
 <tr>
 <td>
 ForeColor</td><td>
-The foreground color of this component, which is used to display the text</td></tr>
+The foreground color of this component is used to display the text.</td></tr>
 </table>

 {% tabs %}